 Jun 24 2020

 Nest Smart Thermostat Portal

 Our company frequently recommends and installs smart thermostats for our commercial and public sector clients.
 If you are considering or have a Nest Smart Thermostat, this is a good post for you.
-If you are more generally considering the smart thermostat benefits, I would read this article on the rebates behind smart thermostats.
+Smart thermostats are a key component of the sensors, controls and systems that will optimize our buildings in the future.

 Nest is not specifically designed for commercial applications, but there are many times that it will work.
 However, there are pitfalls so you should be cautious, especially if you have high efficiency unit with internal logic that would be considered advanced rooftop controls.
 Some of the Nest features may override those savings controls.

 The best application for Nest is often a commercial split system, or one where the owner has a Nest at home and wants the same platform for both.